Obeya: About the Obeya Principles

-Obeya History
+History

-The Analects of Confucius 2500 years ago (China, 206 BC–220 AD). seem to be the earliest notion of what later developed into many different management philosophies.
+The Analects of Confucius 2500 years ago (China, 206 BC–220 AD) seems to be the earliest notion of what later developed into many different management philosophies.
 It is believed to have been written up by Confucius disciples over the course of 30 to 50 years.
 The Analects could be regarded as influential social and ethical philosophy.
 Rich, diverse and over 2500 years old, Confucian tradition teaches about the idea that good life lies in social relations, starting with family and extending into friends and community.
 Confucianism highlights the question of what roles we occupy in our lifetime and what our obligations are regarding those roles.
 Confucius proposed learning as a cycle of stages. in which early stages are focused around improving understanding.
 Next.
 We need to think critically about what we (want to) learn, according to Confucius, simultaneously.
 We see the development of actual physical places where' the way is practiced 'evolving throughout Eastern history, making use of visual stimulation.
 It's not hard to draw links to modern day Obeya use.
 Confucianism favors light government, informal means of social control and emotional harmony.
 Confucius can be considered an educator. encouraging constant questioning in the pursuit of learning.

-Later in history on the other side of the world, the West started building upon an idea what we would now call a ‘scientific approach’.
+Later in history on the other side of the world, the West started building upon an idea what we would now call a scientific approach.
 Francis Bacon (1561-1626 AD), an English philosopher and statesman, can be regarded as highly influential.
 He argued for inductive reasoning and careful observation (often derived from nature) to avoid misleading.
 One of Bacons' goals in life was to uncover truth.
 His methodological ways to uncover truth (science) also show a clear link to modern day Obeya's.
 It is believed that Bacons 'approach provided the roots of Plan-Do-Check-Act (PDCA) improvement cycles as proposed by Shewhart and Deming and eventually laid the foundations for SCRUM and Agile.
-With the start of the Industrial Age roughly from the 1800's on, management practices evolve, and Eastern and Western management philosophies start to influence each other.
-In Japan Toyota successfully adopted Deming's ideas, which lead to the Toyota Production system (TPS).
+With the start of the Industrial Age roughly from the 1800s on, management practices evolve, and Eastern and Western management philosophies start to influence each other.
+In Japan, Toyota successfully adopted Deming's ideas, which lead to the Toyota Production system (TPS).
 Resulting in higher standards for manufacturing.
 The resulting competition motivated American manufacturers to implement statistical quality control in the United States.
-From the 1980's we see both MIT and Harvard playing vital roles in modeling management practices and providing empirical data / analyses.
+From the 1980s, both MIT and Harvard play vital roles in modeling management practices and providing empirical data / analyses.
 Visual management and the use of Obeya rooms became an integral part of said practices and are still becoming increasingly popular in modern days.
-Researching Obeya's rich historical background we can see:
+Researching Obeya's rich historical background shows: